esl/MongooseIM/doc/user-guide/client-certificate.md

 3. Jabber ID is `[Common Name from certificate]@localhost` (domain is different if you've changed it in `hosts` option).
 Press "Next".
 5. Untick "Connect when I press Finish" and press "Advanced".
 6. Unfold "Client certificate" and choose the `.p12` you've created earlier.
 Tick "Certificate is encrypted".
 7. Click "Close" and set status to "Available".
-Tell Gajim to ingnore the unverified server certificate (by default it's self-signed).
+Tell Gajim to ignore the unverified server certificate (by default it's self-signed).

 If Gajim fails to connect, try to restart it.
 Version 0.16.8 sometimes "forgets" to ask for the client certificate password.